How city design can end racism while healing the planet.

 It has a farm to cafe food system that builds social capital across racial divides.
 As I discussed in Episode 11, the physical design involves joined up housing or apartments with rooftop gardens, ground floor cafes, and many local jobs and businesses.
 I believe that this would build a culture of diverse people living and working with a common sense of purpose, which is one of the three main antidotes for racism.

 Edenicity also would have free universal education.
-And this will be modeled after Finland's school systems as I described in Episode 22.
+This would be modeled after Finland's school systems as I described in Episode 22.
 As in Finland, all schools would be equal, providing true equal opportunity in education.
-And teaching would be a much better paid, higher status and much more competitive profession with higher educational requirements then we're accustomed to in the states.
+And teaching would be a much better paid, higher status and much more competitive profession with higher educational requirements then we're accustomed to in the States.

 Edenicity would have free universal basic income as I discussed in Episode 25.
-And this would allow everyone to take financial risks throughout their lives, not just those with big inheritance.
+This would allow everyone to take financial risks throughout their lives—not just those with big inheritance.

 So from healthcare to transportation to education to justice, you can see that the basic design of Edenicity addresses the first half of equity, which is to say, providing equal access to top quality basic services for everyone.